 There is hardly any manual operation required when using the Ultimate survival Technologies Blastmatch, which makes it the easiest fire starter to operate on this conclusive list.
 Inside the Blastmatch lies a patented flint bar and tungsten carbide striker that, with the push of a single button, can produce directionally targeted sparks in dry, wet, or any other unfavorable fire starting conditions.
 Other notable features include a waterproof protective cover that locks in place to prevent accidental sparks from occurring and a rotating bar that maintains even wear and tear.
-BUY IT

 Holland Lightning Strike Fire Starter

 The largest fire starter on this list, the Holland Lightning Strike, is also one of the easiest and most effective.
 This beefed-up fire starting device was designed for those serious about both survivalism and bushcraft.
 Roughly the size of a small tactical flashlight, the Lightning Strike boasts an oversized, replaceable ferrocerium rod, a fire striker, and plenty of specially-designed tinder encased inside of an anodized aluminum tube that allows you to literally “point and shoot” the sparks through the barrel directly onto your tinder.
 Starting fires in the rain, snow, or freezing temperatures has never been faster, easier, or more efficient.
-BUY IT

-Zippo Emergency Fire Starter Kit
+Zippo Emergency Fire Kit

 Disclosure: Clicking on these links and making a purchase may earn us a small referral fee, at no extra cost to you.
 Learn more here.